 I think it's so fun as I've said before to read short stories in the festive season which is really a busy time for many of us and sometimes you don't always have time to read a lot or to get through a whole novel but being able to just pick up a book and read the old festive short story is a really fun thing to do.

-And I love this series it's the Christmas classics by penguin and I think I have all of them but these two are particular favorites of mine I love the writers Anthony Trollope and Louisa may Alcott so I wanted to highlight them.
+And I love this series it's the Christmas Classics by Penguin and I think I have all of them but these two are particular favorites of mine I love the writers Anthony Trollope and Louisa May Alcott so I wanted to highlight them.

 I love illustrated books as you can probably tell and these are really nicely done which I really appreciate it says that originally written in the 1940s to 60s for annual magazines and the radio these stories have never been collected before.

-So also if you're a fan of noel Stratfield then it's quite special to have this little volume of her stories that have never been brought together in one before so I wanted to recommend this one.
+So also if you're a fan of Noel Stratfield then it's quite special to have this little volume of her stories that have never been brought together in one before so I wanted to recommend this one.

 30. Calm Christmas and a Happy New Year: A little book of festive joy

-And then finally I wanted to talk about the book Calm Christmas and a happy new year a little book of festive joy by Beth Kempton I think we would all like a Calm Christmas and happy new year and this is a lovely little book all about how to achieve a calm Christmas it also gets you thinking about what Christmas really means to you.
+And then finally I wanted to talk about the book Calm Christmas and a Happy New Year A Little Book of Festive Joy by Beth Kempton I think we would all like A Calm Christmas and Happy New Year and this is a lovely little book all about how to achieve a calm Christmas it also gets you thinking about what Christmas really means to you.

-I think best Kempton shares sort of five stories or sort of variations of what Christmas means to different people and she invites you to choose one of those meanings of Christmas and then that then helps you to construct the type of Christmas that will make you and your family happy
+I think Kempton shares sort of five stories or sort of variations of what Christmas means to different people and she invites you to choose one of those meanings of Christmas and then that then helps you to construct the type of Christmas that will make you and your family happy

 so I thought that was a really interesting and good idea there are lots of really great ideas in this little book so I wanted to recommend it too.

-Conclusion of Best Cozy Christmas Books 2023
+Conclusion of Best Cozy Christmas Books 2024

 I think I'd better end it there but I really enjoyed sharing all of these wonderful reads with you I hope you enjoyed my recommendations too let me know if any of these really caught your eye